 Every Qualifying Competition team is a potential Finalist Team.
-We do a lot of communicating with Finalist teams, starting with a telephone call to announce the good news (even though the website only promises an e-mail).
+We do a lot of communicating with Finalist teams.
 Having multiple postal addresses, telephone numbers, and e-mail addresses enables us to get information to the teams in a timely manner.
 The list of student names and ages is used in the process of grouping teams to form balanced Finalist Competition “companies”.

 Each form has a different purpose; we do not want to convey superfluous information to vendors who provide services to the Competition, and we do not want to risk making an error in transcribing information you provide.
 We also find that names are often misspelled on team-provided forms; having names written more than once gives us a better chance to create accurate name badges and certificates before the teams arrive.

 Sorry; everything we do in designing Competition processes is intended to emulate the industry experience.
 In industry, we frequently work on different teams, with people and managers we do not know.
 The Competition organizers will do their best to keep teams out of a “comfort zone”, so expect each year to have different partner teams and CEOs.

-No; the Competition is only for High School students.
-If students are in their final year of high school during the Qualifying Competition and their team is selected as a Finalist, they are permitted to participate in the Finalist Competition even if they have since entered college (this ruling accommodates the Southern Hemisphere school year and students who go directly to college without Summer vacation after their Senior year of high school).
+Not yet; the Competition is currently only for High School students.
+If students are in their final year of high school and their team is selected as a Finalist, they are permitted to participate in the Finalist Competition even if they have since entered college (this ruling accommodates the Southern Hemisphere school year and students who go directly to college without Summer vacation after their Senior year of high school).
 Please respect eligibility requirements specified on the Competition Home Page.

 We are experimenting with SSDCs for college students.
 If a sponsor asks the Competition organizers to conduct a Competition for college students, the request will be considered, although the sponsor will be expected to make all arrangements for the event.